alibaba/PhotonLibOS/README.md

 as the [photon](https://en.wikipedia.org/wiki/Photon) particle, which exactly is the naming came from.

 ## Features
-* Coroutine library (support multi-thread)
+* Coroutine library (support multi-core)
 * Async event engine, natively integrated into coroutine scheduling (support epoll or [io_uring](https://github.com/axboe/liburing))
-* Multiple I/O engines: psync, posix_aio, libaio, io_uring
+* Multiple I/O wrappers: psync, posix_aio, libaio, io_uring
 * Multiple socket implementations: tcp (level-trigger/edge-trigger), unix-domain, zero-copy, libcurl, TLS support, etc.
-* A full functionality HTTP client/server (even faster than Nginx)
+* A high performance and lightweight RPC client/server
-* A simple RPC client/server
+* A HTTP client/server (even faster than Nginx)
 * A POSIX-like filesystem abstraction and some implementations: local fs, http fs, fuse fs, etc.
-* A bunch of useful tools: io-vector manipulation, resource pool, object cache, mem allocator, callback delegator, pre-compiled logging, ring buffer, etc.
+* A bunch of useful tools: io-vector manipulation, resource pool, object cache, mem allocator, callback delegator, pre-compiled logging, lockless ring buffer, etc.

 While Photon has already encapsulated many mature OS functionalities, it remains keen to the latest kernel features, and prepared to wrap them into the framework.
 It is a real killer in the low level programing field.